 Learn About The SpineCor Brace

 SpineCor® Scoliosis Brace was developed in the early 1990s after rigorous research and clinical trials by a team of 65 researchers based at Sainte-Justine Hospital in Montreal, Canada.
-Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that SpineCor greatly reduced related pain in adults, as well.
+Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that the SpineCor brace greatly reduced related pain in adults, as well.
 Today, Scoliosis Specialists doctors see an even mix of pediatric scoliosis and adult scoliosis patients.

 Call For A Free Consultation By A Scoliosis Doctor